-Some vampires, but not all, also choose to adopt the trappings of vampiric fashion, like Gothic dress and prosthetic fangs (some buy them stock, and others have custom acrylic dental prosthetics made from molds).
+Some vampires, but not all, also choose to adopt the trappings of vampiric fashion, such as Gothic dress and prosthetic fangs (some buy them stock, and others have custom acrylic dental prosthetics made from molds).
 These things are common, but they’re not at the core of the vampire identity—rather, they serve as external markers of the vampires’ internal state.
-Just as same-sex desire is distinct from the socio-cultural practices of the gay community, so being vampire is first a bodily need, then a set of personal and social practices for expressing it.
+Just as same-sex desire is distinct from the sociocultural practices of the gay community, so being vampire is first a bodily need, then a set of personal and social practices for expressing it.

-Feeding is governed by The Donor Bill of Rights, a pact between donor and vampire to promote safety and well-being, both physical and social.
+Feeding is governed by the Donor Bill of Rights, a pact between donor and vampire to promote safety and well-being, both physical and social.
 Real vampires perform the blood-letting ritual only with willing donors—friends, family members, significant others, or members of donor networks—and usually only after both the vampire and the donor have their blood tested.
 Some vampires use sterile single-use thermoplastic medical tubing to extrude blood into small receptacles for drinking on the spot, or for later storage; others may use sterile blades to make small incisions on the donor, and drink directly from the wound before cleaning and bandaging it.
 The Bill of Rights also applies to psychic vampires, who must refrain from “feeding” unethically—that is, taking energy from donors without their knowledge and consent.

 Real vampires do not always feed.
 They socialize as well, especially with others of their own kind.
 Older, more experienced vampires (known as “elders”) will often form “houses” or “covens” to counsel younger, less experienced vampires on how to live with their condition.
 For psychic vampires, this guidance may also include instruction on the various methods of feeding—“contact feeding” through physically touching the donor; “ambient feeding” by taking excess energy that is naturally generated in high-traffic public places; or even “tantric feeding” through sexual encounters.

-The use of terms and practices like these across the vampire community has been crucial to unifying it, helping its members construct a narrative about themselves.
+The use of terms and practices such as these across the vampire community has been crucial to unifying it, helping its members construct a narrative about themselves.
 In popular culture, vampirism is associated with psychopathology, excess, and a general sense of social disconnection.
 But in reality, vampires say, they’re just a community like any other, one made of like-minded people who share rules and traditions.

 A true sense of community among vampires began to emerge in the 1970s, as people who consumed blood or drained energy for nourishment began attending themed social gatherings—Dark Shadows conventions, events for blood fetishists, and bondage and S&M conventions—that allowed them to network with potential donors, and often to find others who shared their condition in the process.

 In the early 1970s, some of the first organizations dedicated to studying vampires were also taking shape.
 Jeanne Keyes Youngson founded the Count Dracula Fan Club (now The Vampire Empire) in 1965, originally as an organization dedicated to Dracula and vampire fiction and film.
 But between 1970 and 1972, Youngson began receiving letters from people who self-identified as vampires.
-By 1974, after meeting with some of her vampire-fans, she extended the group’s purview to include real vampirism, demonstrating some of the first intellectual interest in the topic.
+By 1974, after meeting with some of her vampire fans, she extended the group’s purview to include real vampirism, demonstrating some of the first intellectual interest in the topic.

-By the 1980s, ethnographers began to identify sub-sections of the vampire community, including people who experience sexual gratification through blood-letting rituals.
+By the 1980s, ethnographers began to identify subsections of the vampire community, including people who experience sexual gratification through blood-letting rituals.
 The community grew in the 1990s, but real vampires still existed mostly in isolation or in small groups, relying on nearby fan conventions, low-circulation newsletters, and print correspondence.

 Then, all at once, a confluence of cultural trends facilitated the rapid growth of the real-vampire community.